suffolklibraries/lgc/content/collections/events/bfi-film-academy-suffolk.md

     content:
       -
         type: text
-        text: 'BFI Film Academy meets at the University Of Suffolk, 19 Neptune quay in Ipswich.'
+        text: 'BFI Film Academy meets at the University Of Suffolk, 19 Neptune Quay in Ipswich.'
   -
     type: paragraph
     content: